nichodges/sprklst/sparklist-nic.md

 Kickstarter Insurance - For a premium of N% of your commitment, you can get a full refund if your project hasn't shipped by (promised_date * 1.3).
 If you get a refund, Kicksurance gets the product.

 BufferBreak - Monitors the world for big global important news, and when detected it will pause any scheduled Tweets, FB posts, etc. that you have queued up in Buffer etc.

+HemingwayTabs - A browser extension that removes the back button, and only allows a maximum of two tabs.